What is tobacco?

 Women who smoke cigarettes during pregnancy tend to give birth to babies of smaller birth weight.
 Smoking whilst taking oral contraceptives (‘the pill’) increases the risk of heart and circulatory problems.

 Exposure to second hand tobacco smoke also damages health.
-According to the Health Survey for England among non-smokers in 2015, 81% were not exposed to secondhand tobacco smoke, as measured by undetectable levels of saliva cotinine, higher than in HSE2013 when it was 75%.
-Self-reported regular exposure to secondhand smoke was highest among those aged 16-24 with over half of this group reporting some exposure.
+According to the Health Survey for England 2015 referenced in NHS Digital’s 2018 statistics, of those aged 16+, 31% of men and 26% of women self-reported at least some exposure to secondhand smoke.
+Those aged 16-24 were most likely to report exposure to secondhand smoke with over half of this group reporting some exposure.